 The risk should be given a clear and concise title.
-A fuller description to include the root cause and the possible consequences of the risk if it occurs should be provided separately, e.g.
+A fuller description to include the root cause and the possible consequences of the risk if it occurs should also be provided separately, e.g.

-Title Description Insurance tender.
-Encouragement of economic vitality cross the District.
-The insurance contract is subject of a full OJEU tender process.
-A hard insurance market may result in premium increases.
-Increasing deductibles, without robust risk management practices, may leave the Council exposed to increased expense.
-However the tender, combined with other initiatives, present an opportunity to review self-insurance levels and establish an appropriate fund for well managed risks.
-Risks that opportunities to maximise inward investment, employment and economic growth are not maximised in the district.
+Title Description of economic vitality cross the Risks that opportunities to maximise inward investment, employment and economic growth are not maximised in the district.
 Also ensure regular dialogue with business and organisations representative of business.
 Interventions to be proposed where appropriate e.g. business improvement district opportunities.

 Identification, analysis and scoring of strategic risk is agreed at Leadership Team.
 Participants review risk scenarios, rate the potential likelihood of occurrence and the impact if it were to occur.
-Operational risks are identified, scored and managed by Heads of Service and reviewed at Leadership Team service managers, with input from the Risk Assurance Officer, initially through the service planning process.
+Operational risks are identified by Heads of Service and reviewed at Leadership Team.